 If you have been trying to access the dark web, it would be a bummer if everyone on the web can easily identify your whereabouts.
 Although you’ve likely heard about Tor browsers being able to hide your identity, you still need a much powerful tool like a Tor over VPN to actually encrypt your internet traffic.

 Despite extensively routing your network traffic through multiple nodes, even a single compromised node is enough for a hacker to steal your personal information.
 That’s why a Tor VPN is recommended.
 With extensive routing and powerful encryption, your data would make no sense to anyone spying on you.

-Pretty cool right?
-Let’s take a look at some of the very best VPN for Tor and check out some of the benefits they each offer.
+Pretty cool, right?
+Let’s take a look at some of the very best VPNs for Tor and check out some of the benefits they each offer.

 What is the best VPN for Tor in 2021?

 Now that we’ve gotten Tor and VPN out of the way, let’s check out some of the very best VPN services for the Tor browser in 2021.

 1. NordVPN – Best VPN for Tor